sg893052/sonic-buildimage/devops/tam/tam-qlm-hld.md

-		                                              ; session_name is name of the session ; index is the index of the record time-stamp         = %y-%m-%d - %H:%M:%S      ; time-stamp when the threshold breach occurred range              = 8 * 64VCHAR              ; Array of latency boundaries in string format, unit is ns
+		                                              ; session_name is name of the session ; index is the index of the record time-stamp         = %y-%m-%d - %H:%M:%S      ; time-stamp when the threshold breach occurred range              = 16 * 64VCHAR             ; Array of latency ranges in string format, unit is ns
 	  stats              = 8 * 64VCHAR              ; Array of stats in string format

     Example: